davue/ParadoxSpeedSync/README.md

 A cross-platform compatible tool to overcome the limitations of the speed controls of Clausewitz Engine games in multiplayer.

 ## What
-In games like Crusader Kings II and Hearts of Iron IV, only the host of a multiplayer session is able to control the game speed and I always thought that it would be a nice idea to simply run the game at the speed of the slowest player.
+In games like Crusader Kings II / III and Hearts of Iron IV, only the host of a multiplayer session is able to control the game speed and I always thought that it would be a nice idea to simply run the game at the speed of the slowest player.
 That way, you don't have to ask for permission all the time if you want to adjust the game speed.